Written by: Tanya Wigmore

 One of the most powerful features of the HubSpot suite are the automation tools.
-The email automation tools are exceptionally helpful for lead nurturing and sales follow-ups; but should you use the Sales Sequences tool or the Marketing Workflows tool?
+The email automation tools are exceptionally helpful for lead nurturing and sales follow-ups; but when should you use the Sales Sequences tool or the Marketing Workflows tool?

 There are two types of personalization to address: